partrickJhonson/beef/Database-Schema.md

-_Details of the database schema_

 ### Introduction ###

-Database Schema
+The below details the Database Schema of BeEF.

 ### Database Tables ###